HealthCatalyst/Fabric.Cashmere/guides/analytics/powerbi/tabs.md

 ##### Tab suggestions

-Here are some examples of the preformatted tabs you can find in the PowerBi template file for you to use.
+Here are some examples of the preformatted tabs you can find in the PowerBi template file to use.

 Three buttons tab.
 <div style="text-align:center"><br>